omertzroya/Machine-Learning-Text-Analysis-Python-Project/README.md

 5. Open a pull request.

 ## License
-📝 This project is licensed under the MIT License.
+📝 This project is licensed under the Roy Chen & Omer Tzroya License.
 See the [LICENSE](LICENSE) file for details.